constellation-daq/Constellation/docs/protocols/cmdp.md

 ### Log Message Payload

-The payload of log messages SHALL consist of a message string.
+The log messages payload frame SHALL consist of a message string.

 ### Metrics Data Payload

-* Data type
+The metrics data payload frame MUST be encoded according to the [MessagePack](https://github.com/msgpack/msgpack/blob/master/spec.md) specification.
+It SHALL contain, in this order

+* The description of the metrics, as string
+* The unit of the metrics, as string
-* Metrics type
+* The metric type
+* The metrics value, which MAY be any of the types supported by the [MessagePack](https://github.com/msgpack/msgpack/blob/master/spec.md) specification.

+The metrics type SHALL be encoded as 1-OCTET integer variable with the following possible values:

-   `0x1` - LAST_VALUE: Updating the value of this metrics replaces the previous value, only the last value SHOULD be displayed.
+* `0x1` - LAST_VALUE: Updating the value of this metrics replaces the previous value, only the last value SHOULD be displayed.
-   `0x2` - ACCUMULATE: Every new value of this metrics SHOULD be added to the cached value.
+* `0x2` - ACCUMULATE: Every new value of this metrics SHOULD be added to the cached value.
-   `0x3` - AVERAG: The average value of the metrics SHOULD be calculated over a given time interval.
+* `0x3` - AVERAG: The average value of the metrics SHOULD be calculated over a given time interval.
-   `0x4` - RATE: The rate of the metrics SHOULD be calculate over a given time interval.
+* `0x4` - RATE: The rate of the metrics SHOULD be calculate over a given time interval.

-### Payload (Third Frame)
+The metrics type MAY be implemented as enum type if appropriate.

 ### Subscription to Monitoring Messages